 Free WordPress themes usually are pretty simple yet effective for some blogs.
-WordPress offers a variety of free themes for different kind of websites: blogs, portfolio sites, e-commerce websites, etc. What’s really important: unless you’re keeping everything really simple, it’s super hard to create a professional looking website with a free WordPress theme.
+WordPress offers a variety of free themes for different kinds of websites: blogs, portfolio sites, e-commerce websites, etc. What’s really important: unless you’re keeping everything really simple, it’s super hard to create a professional-looking website with a free WordPress theme.
 Not impossible but definitely hard for starters.

 Things to remember about free themes:

 - Free WordPress themes usually look good on the preview but look like total crap when you Install it.
 Why?
 Because you have to tweak the details to make it look like it was in the preview and usually it’s hard to figure them out on your own…